 While the two of you are mediating, you both still reserve the right to change your mind at any time during the negotiations.
 So during the negotiation phase of the process, mediation is not yet binding.

 Most couples need just 1 to 4 sessions with the divorce mediator and on average, the family mediation process takes two to three months from start to finish.

 Some of that time is spent gathering documents and submitting them to the mediator, some is spent negotiating the issues and some is spent drafting the divorce agreement (which in mediation is called a Memorandum of Understanding) and other paperwork.

 Divorce mediation costs and fees vary significantly based on the experience and skill level of the mediator, the scope of services they include and individual case complexities.
 They also vary from state-to-state.

 Generally, the average cost of divorce mediation is between $5,000 and $8,000.

 Who pays for the divorce mediation is up to the parties (you and your spouse) to decide.

 Since both spouses benefit from the mediator's guidance and expertise, most couples choose to pay for divorce mediation together (equally).

 However, on occasion, one spouse may choose to pay for the total mediation fee him/herself.

-There's a big difference between a highly skilled, neutral third party divorce mediator who can successfully guide you to resolution in a fair and equitable way versus a lawyer who is a one-sided advocate and not necessarily interested in settlement, but rather in winning at all costs – even at the expense of the other party or your children.
+There's a big difference between a highly skilled, neutral third party divorce mediator who can successfully guide you to resolution in a fair and equitable way versus a lawyer who is a one-sided advocate and not necessarily interested in settlement, but rather in winning at all costs – even at the expense of the other party, your children or your family.